Siamak-salimy/SingleCellWorkshop/Personal experience.md

 2 : Try 10X . </Br>
   What is 10X ?
 10x Genomics is a microfluidics-based method of single-cell RNA sequencing.
 The technique makes use of the Chromium system, a device that enables single-cell sequencing with their Next GEM technology.</Br>
 Read publications , Reanalyze their results and increase your XP . </Br>Whare ?
 How a goog question 😎 From Here : https://www.10xgenomics.com/
-3 :Read related articles.
-By reading the articles, you can find the data you need better.
+3 : Read related articles.
+By reading the articles, you can find the data you need better.</Br>
+4 : Use Ubunto instead of VMWare or windows.</Br>